Why Choose the Psychology Department at Eastern?

 The mission of the Eastern University Psychology Department is:

-- To pursue excellence in teaching and research in our field of study, examining its theories from empirical, philosophical, and theological perspectives;
+(a) To pursue excellence in teaching and research within the field of psychology, examining its theories and practices from empirical, philosophical, and Christian worldview perspectives;

-- To develop the potential of our students as Christian scholars and practitioners of psychology, preparing them for confident service to the academy, the church universal, and the local and global community; and
+(b) To develop the potential of our students as scholars and practitioners of psychology, preparing them for confident service to the academy, the church universal, and local and global communities with commitment to promoting justice and equity in the world;

-- To serve our University as competent Christian professionals and our students as caring role models and mentors.
-Read our expanded mission statement.
+(c) To serve the University as competent Christ-following professionals and our students as caring role models and mentors.